junh1024/junh1024-Documents/Games/EV Nova Guide.md

 Completing The sigma missions allow you to buy their ships, outfits, and hypergate access.
 I initially thought you needed cheats to get hypergate access but there is a proper way in-game.
 You will need a combat record of "Little Ability" to start the storyline, or "Fair Ability" to get the final hypergate mission.
 There may be delays of 30+ days between major missions.
 They start at the shipyard on Earth.
 Note that the final mission drops your legal rating with the Federation.
 If it was 0, then Earth will deny you landing & many systems will hate you, so it may help to raise your rating a bit so that you're not that hated after the final mission (but still not completely scot-free).

 After the 1st mission, you'll get access to their wares.
 If you're driving a Pegasus/Leviathan yourself, you can do the bulk delivery missions which pay quite well.
-That's why there are Leviathans hanging round hypergates in Auroran space.
 The Star Liner has one of the highest crew counts so it's good for capturing ships.
 It can also make an OK general ship if you upgrade it.
 If you're driving a Star Liner, you can do charter flights.
-From the [EVN wiki](https://evn.fandom.com/wiki/Star_Liner),

-Some charter flight missions "involve carrying a large number of passengers between Federation and Auroran space, across the border.
-Not surprisingly, neither government appreciates having ships carry citizens from the enemy to their planets, so these missions will decrease your legal reputation with the receiving government.
-However, the missions within Federation space will give a fairly small boost to your legal rating, which is good if you want to stay on good terms with the Federation. "
+Depending on the source/destination governments, your legal record with them may change.
+See [EVN wiki](https://evn.fandom.com/wiki/Star_Liner) .
+If you don't want to juggle your diplomacy, just don't do the missions.

+The Bulk delivery missions are available if you have a Pegasus or bigger, but it's a slow ship.
+Here is the setup I suggest:

+- Weapons:  6 100mm Fixed Railgun, Gravimetric Missile Launcher, 18 Gravimetric Missile, Sigma Mount Reinforcement, Sigma Mass Expansion, 2 Sigma Mass Addition
+- Defensive: 2 Shield Recharger, Civilian IR Jammer, Civilian Radar Jammer, Pirate Jammer, 4 Carbon Fiber, Sigma Electrical Rewiring
+- Handling:  2 Fission Reactor, Port & Polish, Vectored Thrust, Afterburner, Sigma Engine Tune-up
+- Other: Gravimetric Sensors, Auto-recharger, , Horizontal Booster, 2 Marine Platoon

+Many weapons make your ship slower, by a tiny amount.
+The Pegasus is already a slow ship so we don't want to make it any slower.
+The above weapons don't slow your ship at all, and the Gravimetric missiles are less likely to be jammed by Fed & Pirate jammers.
+The shield rechargers come from the Pegasus (used, good condition) ship & it's highly recommended to get that version of Pegasus.
+It really helps.
+Combining jammers apparently stacks their effects somewhat.
+Carbon armor doesn't slow your ship.
+Reactors speed up your ship by a small bit.
+You can add Polaris reactors if you have access.
+The handling upgrades w/o the reactors now make the Pegasus turn at a non-annoying speed, but acceleration & top speed is still lacking.

+This setup was made to have the fastest Pegasus with only legal & common outfits.
+You may be up against Pirates with Ion cannons.
+Pirate Vipers should be gone almost instantly with the railguns.
+Pirate Starbridges will be gone in up to 5s.
+Manticore up to 10 (you will barely just retain a bit of armor).
+Spam the missiles as necessary.
+But you need to act quick to target and shoot, start the attack at range & finish it up close.
+Multiple pirates ganging up on you may not work.
+Running away may not work cuz you will may lose armor, while not gaining much distance.
+Or you can just add normal weapons which slow the ship down, or add an ion cannon.
+I was gonna suggest a light blaster & light canon to add more color to your spamming, but you need all the firepower you can get.

+You may wonder why go through all the trouble of spending 7M on a slow ship just to do the sigmal bulk missions when you can drive a Starbridge, hire several Pegasi & do normal trading.
+Fair point.
+Ispz it is a bit pointless.
+But like anything equipped with railguns, you can take out much bigger ships at range like Fed DD/CV.

 ### Drop Bears